aische/hwfi/docs/tool-use.md

 An agent step's behaviour — which tools it calls, in what order, with what args — is chosen by the model and is **not** a function of the resolved arguments.
-So an agent step cannot be a cacheable black box.
-Either mark `builtin/llm-agent` non-cacheable (like `builtin/introspect`, spec §6/§8.2), or design **intra-step caching**: give each model-chosen tool call its own sub-key and cache tool results individually while the loop as a whole is not cacheable. `classifyCacheable` needs a rule for the agent builtin either way.
+So an agent step cannot be a cacheable **black box**: its result is not determined by its inputs. `classifyCacheable` must therefore treat `builtin/llm-agent` like `builtin/introspect` (spec §6/§8.2) — the *step as a whole* is non-cacheable.

+But that is not the end of the story, and "non-cacheable step" must **not** mean "re-do everything on resume."
+The decision (see §5.2) is that the agent step is opaque at the step level while its **internal units — each model call and each tool call — are individually content-addressed and cached.**
+This is a firm requirement, not an option: without it a crash mid-loop would re-pay every prior LLM call and re-run every prior side effect on resume.

 ### 5.2 Resume semantics